-The IU Online Undergraduate Certificate in Medical Coding focuses on pathophysiology, pharmacology, coding, medical reimbursement, and basic concepts of health information.
+The IU Online Undergraduate Certificate in Medical Coding teaches you to understand medical terminology, private payer policies, and government regulations.
 Upon successful completion of the certificate program, you are eligible to seek the Certified Coding Associate (CCA) credential offered by the American Health Information Management Association (AHIMA).

 Your IU Online Undergraduate Certificate prepares you for such careers as:

 - Medical biller

 To earn the Undergraduate Certificate in Medical Coding, you must complete 28 credit hours of core requirements.

 NOTE: Prerequisites for the Undergraduate Certificate in Medical Coding include: BIOL-N 207 Physiology for Health Care Management, BIOL-N 211 Anatomy for Health Care Management, HIM-M 110 Computer Concepts for Health Information, and HIM-M 330 Medical Terminology.
 If a student does not have prior credit for these courses, the student may have up to an additional 12 credits of coursework to complete before starting the certificate.

 IU Online provides quick and easy access to tools, tips, and IU resources to help you succeed, including: